5 mindfulness exercises you can try

 Keep a gratitude journal

-Journalling is a great way to practice mindfulness.
+Journalling is a great way to practise mindfulness.
 Taking time to write down your thoughts and feelings trains your brain to notice your internal world.
-Journaling can take many forms.
-Some people like to write about what happened in their day, others like to write about their emotions or even their dreams.
+Journalling can take many forms.
+Some people like to write about what happened in their day, while others like to write about their emotions or even their dreams.

 One type of journal that can be particularly good for keeping a mindful outlook is a gratitude journal.
 Dealing with stress and worry can cause you to view the world in a more negative way and the positives can get harder to see.
-Practising gratitude can help you see through the fog of life and find the things that are most important to you and that you’re thankful for.
+Practising gratitude can help you see through the fog of life and find the things that are most important to you, the things that you’re thankful for.

 Change your routine